Tunde and Wunmi Obe: 2010: T.W.O Legit

 About the time of T.W.O Legit, there were rumours of the couple retiring from music and going back to television, hence the album title.
 In 2010, T.W.O began recording.
-T.W.O Legit was produced by several people, including ID Cabasa, Puffy T, Rymzo, and Foster Zeeno.
+T.W.O Legit was produced by several people, including ID Cabasa, Puffy Tee, Rymzo, and Foster Zeeno.
 Tracks included "Fine Bara", "Atewo", "Zombie", "T.W.O Legit", "Hit the Dance Floor", and "Get This Party Started", among others.

 T.W.O had mapped out a business plan for the sale and distribution of the album before its release.
 The album came in jewel boxes of 20,000 copies taken to strategic outlets targeted at specific audience.
 Some consumers could not understand the strategy behind the distribution.
 In the first three months of its release, it appeared like T.W.O had made a wrong decision because the paper pack version was not available at that time.
 The decision paid off in the long run because the paper pack version sold out as soon as it hit the market.
 Over 18,000 jewel box copies were sold, with some were given out as corporate gifts.

 Alec Music was the sole marketer of the paper pack album.
 T.W.O also gave Alec Music reproduction rights.

 2014: T.W.O PLUS

 After the release of any album, T.W.O, as a matter of policy conduct research to feel the pulse of the public before recording another album.
 The outcome of the research conducted by their team revealed that the public are yearning to see T.W.O collaborate with other artiste; especially the younger ones.
 With that in mind, a couple of names were put together and the process started.
 T.W.O was open minded about working with artiste who would love to collaborate with them.

 In 2014, T.W.O hit the studio again to record T.W.O PLUS.
 As the name implies, it is a collaboration with other artistes.
 It features artists 2face Idibia; 9ice; Dammy Krane; and Segun Obe.
 T.W.O also showed their support for upcoming acts by featuring them in the album, including Teniim; Brace; and Mazi Floss.
 T.W.O PLUS had multiple producers.

-Four singles off the album were released: "Green White Green" featuring 2face Idibia; "Wedding Day" featuring Teniim; "Bianu" featuring Mazi Floss; and "Omonsa".
+Four singles off the album were released: "Green White Green", featuring 2face Idibia; "Wedding Day", featuring Teniim; "Bianu", featuring Mazi Floss; and "Omonsa".